JDBC TUTORIAL

 Context ctx = new InitialContext();

-If the DataSource object provides connection pooling, the lookup returns a connection from the pool if one is available.
-If the DataSource object does not provide connection pooling or if there are no available connections in the pool, the lookup creates a new connection.
-The application benefits from connection reuse without requiring any code changes.
-Reused connections from the pool behave the same way as newly created physical connections.
-The application makes a connection to the database and data access works in the usual way.
+First, the lookup determines whether there is a data source that matches the specified value, such as EmployeeDB.
+If the DataSource object provides connection pooling, the getConnection method returns a connection from the pool if one is available.
+If the DataSource object does not provide connection pooling or, if there are no available connections in the pool, the getConnection method creates a new connection.
+Note that reused connections from the pool behave the same way as newly created physical connections.
 When the application has finished its work with the connection, the application explicitly closes the connection.

 For example: